Carrigtwohill: Bus

 Carrigtwohill is covered by bus services, including route 261 from Cork to Midleton.
 Carrigtwohill is also served by bus routes 240, 241 and 260 with connections to Youghal, Whitegate, Cloyne, Ballycotton and Ardmore.

 Sport

 The local Gaelic Athletic Association (GAA) club, Carrigtwohill GAA, has facilities including a modern gymnasium and three playing pitches - two of which are floodlit.
 The club has a senior hurling team, having won the Cork Premier Intermediate Hurling Championship in 2007.
 In 2011, Carrigtwohill won the Cork Senior Hurling Championship for the first time since 1918.

 There is also a soccer club, Carrigtwohill United AFC, which plays at Ballyadam, to the North East of the town.
 They have several pitches and dressing rooms at Ballyadam.

 Other sports clubs in Carrigtwohill include Glenmary Basketball Club, Carrigtwohill Badminton Club, an athletics club, a taekwondo club and a tennis club.
+There is also a padel tennis facility at the Fota Junction Retail Park.